Dionid/ciriuc/README.md

 ## Stack

-This is cli is using with:
+This is technologies cli is using with:

 1. React
-1. classnames
+1. classnames ([classnames/bind](https://github.com/JedWatson/classnames#alternate-bind-version-for-css-modules) to be clear)
 1. SCSS
 1. Flow
 1. Redux*